VarenTechInternship/greeterguru/README.md

 ## Installation

-Execute first part of installation - make sure you're in the GreeterGuru directory
+Execute first part of installation - make sure that you're in the GreeterGuru directory
 ```bash
 $ bin/install-1.sh
 ```